 - Sears Holdings published a PVC phaseout policy

 - Whole Foods Market pulled baby bottles and cups containing BPA and phthalates from its shelves in 2006, two years ahead of other retailers

-- Apple announced an expedited schedule for phasing out PVC and brominated flame retardants from its products, and
+- Apple announced an expedited schedule for phasing out PVC and brominated flame retardants from its products

 - Range Resources and numerous other energy companies have increased disclosures about how they are addressing and reducing the environmental risks and community impacts of their extracting natural gas from shale formations using horizontal drilling and hydraulic fracturing.

 Resolutions are just one component of investors’ engagement with companies on toxic chemicals in products and hydraulic fracturing operations.
-Frequently investor concerns about corporate policies are satisfied through letters, phone calls, and meetings and no resolutions are filed.
+Frequently investor concerns about corporate policies are satisfied through letters, phone calls, and meetings and without the filing of resolutions.